5 Key Learnings from Capillary's Journey to IPO

 The Real Story

 Capillary’s journey to IPO isn't your regular fairytale—it's a Cinderella story with real scars.
 The path to IPO included forced churn, market exits, team restructuring, and moments of deep uncertainty.
-But as Capillary now enters public markets with resilience, predictability, and profitability, they prove what's possible when founders refuse to quit.
+But as Capillary now enters public markets with resilience, predictability, and profitability, they prove that, despite all odds, it IS possible to scale the summit.
+And to regain your oxygen levels, and to dare scale even higher peaks!